SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/getting_started/using_selenium.en.md

 ## Common Uses

-Most people use Selenium to execute automated tests for web applications, but Selenium support any use case of browser automation.
+Most people use Selenium to execute automated tests for web applications, but Selenium supports any use case of browser automation.

 ### Repetitive Tasks